 Now you really can wear them tomorrow!

 Btw, the socks here are one of favourite sock patterns, the Mentmore Socks.
 These are snug, comfy, cushioned socks and one of my regular go-to patterns when I want to make a new pair of socks.
 I'll post some more pictures of the ones I'm currently knitting next time.
+I'm working these in Austermann Step Classic yarn and I'm loving how they're coming out.

 Btw #2, I have just updated the pattern with the details of the cuff I have worked here.
 You can read more about that in the next blogpost.